Following are common soldering issues that may occur during solder training or production operations.

 cleaner and brush.
 Flux both sides and reflow from the

 bottom side.
 Add solder as required.

-Cause: During solder solidification, solder may seperate at the grain
+Cause: During solder solidification, solder may separate at the grain

 boundary as it contracts.
 More common in lead free solders.